 These are not the warmest gloves of the bunch, so we would recommend them for some milder climates.
 Still, they have some handy features that we found pretty nice as the double gauntlet, finger channels, heat pocket, Leki Leash and the Loose extended fit.
-The lining is made of Micro Bemberg (100% polyester) and the insulation is PrimaLoft.
-The main material consists of Taslan and the Softshell is 92% polyester and 8% elastane.
+The lining is made of Micro Bemberg (100% polyester) and these gloves feature the PrimaLoft insulation.
+The main material consists of Taslan; the softshell is made of 92% polyester and 8% elastane.

 - finger channels